CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets.md

-# Mailing targets
+# Magento specific mail targets

-Each mass mailing that is send with Copernica Marketing Suite has to have a target.
-Targets are list of email addresses with some associated data.
-With classic Copernica account targets are: databases, views, selection, etc. With Magento enabled accounts five new target types comes into play:
+Each mailing sent with Copernica Marketing Suite has to have a target.
+A target can be a single email address (think of a transactional email) or a large list with subscribers if you are sending a newsletter.
+Inside Copernica these targets are created with selections and/or miniselections.
+With Magento enabled accounts, five new target types are introduced:

 - [Magento customers list](copernica-docs:MarketingSuite/magento-integration/targets/customers)
 - [Magento orders list](copernica-docs:MarketingSuite/magento-integration/targets/orders)